Guide to Outsource Order Fulfillment for Your Business - a2b

 7. Focus on Core Competencies

 Direct response businesses excel at crafting compelling campaigns and driving sales.
 Managing fulfillment in-house distracts from these core competencies, tying up time and resources.
-Outsourcing to a 3PL allows businesses to focus on what they do best.
+Outsourcing fulfillment to a 3PL allows businesses to focus on what they do best.

 Streamlined Operations